shirou/VSNowm/README.md

 ```
 ---
 date: 2021-10-23 21:09:12
-title: Title is not required
-tags:
+categories:
   - note
   - foo
 ---
 ```

-- date: created date. format is same as defaultDateFormat
+- date: created date. format is same as defaultDateFormat.
+- Categories: Currently, not used.

+Other special variables:

 - title: not required, you can left an empty.
-But when title is set, title will be shown in "Resent Notes" instead of a timestamp filename.
+But when title is set, title will be shown in "Resent Notes" instead of first line.
-- tags: Currently, not used now

 ## Task Format